 In the regular course of its business, from time to time, SharpSpring will not collect Sensitive Data unless the Sensitive Data is manifestly made public by the Data Subject.

 SharpSpring does not engage in journalistic activity other than though its newsletters and blogs.

 In limited circumstances, SharpSpring will, on behalf of others, transmit, route, switch or cache information such that the secondary liability exception applies.

 SharpSpring does not perform audits or conduct due diligence for itself or on behalf of its customers.

 E. Supervisory Authorities.

-SharpSpring commits to cooperate with the EEA Supervisory Authorities and the Swiss Data Protection Authority.
+SharpSpring commits to cooperate with the EEA Supervisory Authorities, the United Kingdom Supervisory Authorities, and the Swiss Data Protection Authority.